allan2327/nimbble-dev/README.md

   * This will download the image if it is the first time it is ran.
   * After the image is loaded it will provision the commands on bootstrap.sh
   * Could take some time the first time.
-4. Type to ssh into your dev environment: vagrant ssh
+4. To ssh into your dev environment type: vagrant ssh
 5. Type: cd /nimbble-dev
 6. Activate virtual env.
   * Type: source bin/active